 Symptoms of Anorexia Athletica

-Anorexia athletica can be missed because exercise is viewed as a healthy and beneficial activity, and it's difficult to determine when too much is enough, especially if they are participating in a competitive sport that requires them to train almost daily. it most often appears in teens who have to exercise a lot anyway, such as those who participate in competitive sports.
+Anorexia athletica can be missed because exercise is viewed as a healthy and beneficial activity, and it's difficult to determine when too much is a problem, especially if they are participating in a competitive sport that requires them to train almost daily. it most often appears in teens who have to exercise a lot anyway, such as those who participate in competitive sports.

 If you suspect your teen may be suffering from anorexia athletica, there are some symptoms that may help you identify this condition, including: